Article I - Organization and Purposes

 Article IV - Board of Directors

 Section 1.
-(Management) The control and management of the Club and its affairs and property shall be entrusted to an elected Board of Directors, consisting of nine members.
+(Management) The control and management of the Club and its affairs and property shall be entrusted to an elected Board of Directors, consisting of a minimum of seven and a maximum of nine members.

 Section 5.
 (Duties and Powers) It shall be the duty of the Board of Directors to carry out the purposes and objectives of the Club, subject to and in accordance with the by-laws.
 They shall have the power to admit members and to suspend and expel members by ballot; to fill any vacancy that may occur in any office or in the membership of the Board of Directors until the next succeeding annual election subsequent to which successors will be elected and qualified to take office, and to make and amend such other rules and regulations, not inconsistent with these by-laws, as they deem necessary to provide for the operation of the PALO ALTO GOLF CLUB.